ashprayaga/CS-4320/07-construction-testing/07-module-7.md

 2. `brew install python@3.7`

 ### Windows
-1. I am in the process of getting a Windows computer from our department so I can advise you better on this.
-Meanwhile, please share what you know with others.
+1. Use the discord channel if you have difficulty.